-‘fastqR2.txt’ contains the names of the fastq R2 files corresponding to the samples.
+'fastqR2.txt' contains the names of the fastq R2 files corresponding to the samples.

-The contents of the last three files must be sorted in the same order, i.e. line (i) of 'samples.txt' shall correspond to line (i) of both ‘fastqR1.txt’ and line (i) of ‘fastqR2.txt’.
+The contents of the last three files must be sorted in the same order, i.e., line (i) of 'samples.txt' shall correspond to line (i) of both 'fastqR1.txt' and 'fastqR2.txt'.